 Know Before You Go: Mote Marine Lab & Aquarium is located on Sarasota’s City Island at 1600 Ken Thompson Pkwy, Sarasota, FL 34236.
 Children under 3 are free.
 For more on visiting the Mote Aquarium, see here.

 Marie Selby Botanical Gardens

 From the moment you step into the Marie Selby Botanical Gardens, you’re greeted with the most amazing and colorful plant life.
 In addition to the abundance of plants, the entire grounds of Selby Gardens are immaculate and set against the scenic and peaceful Sarasota Bay.
 (The views are almost as beautiful as the Gardens themselves!)
 The entire area is divided into separate sections, with everything from indoor plants to desert landscape to mangroves.

 In addition to the regular displays, Selby Gardens spotlights a different botanical artist every few months.
-Currently, Paul Gauguin is being featured through June 30, 2019.
-In addition to his works of art, there are nature-themed inspirational quotes and Polynesian inspired tikis, canoes and hand-carved masks throughout Selby Gardens.
+At the time I visited, Paul Gauguin was being featured.
+Both his artwork and Polynesian artifacts were featured throughout Selby Gardens.

 Children’s Areas at Selby Gardens

-Botanical gardens may not be the first thing you think of visiting when sightseeing with a toddler.
+Botanical gardens may not be the first thing you think of when looking for fun things to do with kids in Sarasota.
 It’s clear, however, that children are also such an important consideration of the Selby Gardens.
+(Making it one of the best things to do in Sarasota with kids!)
 There are two major areas at Marie Selby Botanical Gardens that are dedicated to children.
-(Plus the rest of the grounds are completely kid-friendly.)
+Plus, the rest of the grounds are completely kid-friendly.
 The Children’s Rainforest Garden is the main outdoor section for kids, and it includes:

 - Several huts set up for pretend play, including a wooden cafe set and musical theater.